 Levenmouth rail link project to improve transportation in the host community

 Upon completion, the Levenmouth rail link will permit two trains operation every hour to Edinburgh, one through Dunfermline and the other through Kirkcaldy.
-It is set to explore the possibility of travel optimizing and interchange of options between stations.
-The line will consist of electrified overhead wires which on initial services the electric units will be battery-operated.
+It is set to explore the possibility of travel optimization and the interchange of options between stations.
+The line will consist of electrified overhead wires and on initial services the electric units will be battery-operated.

 The development is being implemented without impacting the leisure activities of the community.
 The railway link together with the other upgraded transportation connections will offer Leven a direct railway link to Edinburgh, enhancing the local economy.
 The line electrification will shorten travel time.
 The scheme is set to enable passengers to arrive in Edinburgh from Levenmouth in around 75 minutes

 The Scottish Government revealed the design phase of the Levenmouth line in August.

 The project’s public consultation was completed in January.
 In May, the line sleepers were delivered while the plans for the project got unveiled in June.
 The old tracks on the route were removed and either reused or recycled.
 The unwanted equipment was taken to a range of heritage railways, with some of the assets set to be reused in the building of the new railway line.

 The track duties to remove the old disused track and unwanted infrastructure from the former branch line commenced in July.
 The removal of the disused track and excavation of the old ballast will facilitate the building of new lines early in 2022.